Feature Comparison: vSAN (On-premises) to VMware Cloud on AWS

 vSAN Direct Configuration | Yes | No | |

-This model allows you to present the services using the same software in a variety of consumption models.
-You can choose some of your environment and physical assets to be owned and self-managed, while using managed services and a subscription model for other needs.
-All of it will be using the same software you are already familiar with.
+This model allows you to present the services using the same software in various consumption models.
+You can choose some of your environment and physical assets to be owned and self-managed while using managed services and a subscription model for other needs.
+It will all use the same software you are already familiar with.